-Children & Families Service Map and Key Contacts 2021 Children & Families Hub Consultation Line Opportunity to discuss concerns for a child with a Social Worker 5.00 pm, Fri & 45am - 4.30pm): Submit new requests for service on a (RFS) form.
-Navigate the website to a ccess Effective Support Directory and Early Help guida nce and tools Effective Support Directory A practitioner, child, young person or family member can directly access the Effective Support Directory can be accessed electronically via The Essex County Council Website www.essex.cov.uk .
+Children & Families Service Map and Key Contacts 2021 Children & Families Hub Telephone Opportunity to 0345 6037627 Opportunity to (Mon - Thurs 8.45am - Social Worker 5.00 pm, Fri8.45am - Friority Line if a dia considered Tobe at MMEDATE risk of harm Effective Support Directory A practitioner, child, young person or family member can directly access the Effective Support Directory.
+The directory provides a detailed list of a variety of Additional Level 2 services that are available in each quadrant The Effective Support Directory can be accessed electronically via The Essex County Council Website www.essex.gov.uk.
 Early Help resources and guidance is also available including information on Family Solutions, Early Help Plans, Team Around the Family and Lead Professional.
-Emergency Duty Tearn Emergency Duty Service (Immediate Out of Hours Response) No: 0345 606 1212 (Mon - Thurs 5.00pm - 8.45am, Fri 4.30pm - Mon 8.45am Inc. Bank holidays) (for non-immediate requests please contact the Children & Families Hub within the working hours above) Authority Designated Officer (LADO) The Essex LADO is specifically involved in cases where there is a concern or allegatio have harmed a child , may have committed a criminal offence related to a child, bel a risk of harm to children.
-They give advice and guidance on how concerns or allegat haved towards a child or children in a way that indicates they may pose Local Authori Officer For advice please contact: Essex duty LADO (Local Authority Designated Officer) Telephone: 03330 139 797 .
-Emergency Duty Service (Immediate Out of Hours Response) No: 0345 606 1212 (Mon - Thurs 5.00pm - 8.45am, Fri 4.30pm - Mon 8.45am Inc. Bank holidays) Useful Resources E S S E X Soficientes Book RD SOUTHEND ESSEX THURROCK SAFEGUARDING AND CHILD PROTECTION PROCEDURES
+Emergency Duty Team Emergency Duty Service (Immediate Out of Hours Response) No: 0345 606 1212 (Mon - Thurs 5.00pm - 8.45am, Fri 4.30pm - Mon 8.45am Inc. Bank holidays) (for non-immediate requests please contact the Children & Families Hub within the working hours above) Authority Designated Officer (LADO) The Essex LADO is specifically involved in cases where there is a concern or allegation that someone working or volunteering with children; has or may have harmed a child , may have committed a criminal offence related to a child, behaved towards a child or children in a way that indicates they may pose a risk of harm to children.
+They give advice and guidance on how concerns or allegations should be investigated against adults working with children.
+Local Author Officer For advice please contact: Essex duty LADO (Local Authority Designated Officer) Telephone: 03330 139 797 .
+Emergency Duty Service (Immediate Out of Hours Response) No: 0345 606 1212 (Mon - Thurs 5.00pm - 8.45am, Fri 4.30pm - Mon 8.45am Inc. Bank holidays) Useful Resources Southerso E & S & E & S Southerso E & S & S & S & S & S & S & S & S & S &